sumedhsp/sumedhsp/README.md

 ---

 ## 💡 About Me
 I'm a **Software Engineer** with **3 years of experience** in backend development, cloud computing, and distributed systems.
-Currently, I'm pursuing my **Master’s in Computer Science at NYU**, where I work on cutting-edge projects in **Computer Vision, LiDAR Processing, Retrieval-Augmented Generation (RAG), and Deep Learning**.
+Currently, I'm pursuing my **Master’s in Computer Science at NYU Tandon**, where I work on cutting-edge projects in **Computer Vision, LiDAR Processing, Retrieval-Augmented Generation (RAG), and Deep Learning**.

 🔹 Passionate about **scalable architectures, AI-driven applications, and cloud-native solutions**.
 🔹 Strong experience with **AWS, Python, C#, Java, Kubernetes, and DevOps pipelines**.